 Fermenting veggies is not as time-consuming as you may think.
 Here are the five basic steps involved in the process:

 - Select your vegetables and herbs – The first step is to select firm vegetables (preferably organic) you want to shred to make your blend.
 Cabbage should be the backbone of your blend.

-- Create your brine – It actually is not brine, as no salt is used or required.
-I recommend to get celery juice, use a juicer like my Juice Extractor.
+- Create your brine – I recommend to get celery juice and use a juicer like my Juice Extractor.
 Celery juice contains natural potassium and eliminates the need for additional salt.
 One quart of celery juice is adequate for 10 to 14 quarts of fermented veggies.
+However, if you prefer to use salt, you can add 1 ½ tbsp. of Himalayan salt to a quart of filtered or distilled water in lieu of celery juice.
+The water must be filtered or distilled to prevent the veggies from rotting due to chemicals in tap water.
 Add one stick pack of Kinetic Culture for every quart of vegetables you have.

 - Pack the jars – Once you have your shredded veggies and brine mixture combined in a large bowl, tightly pack the mixture into each Mason jar.
 Compress the mixture using a masher to remove any air pockets and top it off with a cabbage leaf, tucking it down the sides to help ensure your vegetables stay under the brine.
 If you are using a regular Mason jar lid, cap the lids loosely as the jars will expand during fermentation due to gases produced.
 Putting the lids on too tightly can cause the jar to crack or explode.